edgardomortiz/sam2consensus/README.md

 The program takes as input a SAM file resulting from mapping short reads to a collection of gene sequences as reference, then it calculates the consensus sequence per gene without considering the reference.
 It adds insertions and can take a custom consensus threshold, the consensus method the same as the one described for Geneious (http://assets.geneious.com/manual/8.1/GeneiousManualse41.html).
+For any region that was not covered Ns will be inserted.

 Input SAM files have to be sorted, contain only mapped reads (preferably), and have CIGAR strings in SAM v.1.3.
 Original reference FASTAs are not necessary.